amitkumar70512/BDA_LAB/README.md

 listing only top 10 maximum occurrences of words.

 ## Lab 7.
-Create a Map Reduce program to demonstrating
+Create a Map Reduce program to demonstrating join operation.
-join operation

 ## Lab 8.
-Scala program to print numbers from 1
-to 100 using for loop.
+Scala program to print numbers from 1 to 100 using for loop.

 ## Lab 9.
-Using RDD and FlatMap count how many times
-each word appears in a file and write out a list of words whose count is strictly greater than 4 using Spark.
+Using RDD and FlatMap count how many times each word appears in a file and write out a list of words whose count is strictly greater than 4 using Spark.